cloudant-labs/emilio/README.md

 does not report any errors does not mean a particular source file has no style issues.
 Although hopefully the number of checks that do exist will lead developers to making similar decisions in the uncovered situations.
-And as with any given project, there can always be more checks added in the future.
+And obivously there can always be more checks added in the future.

 Building Emilio
 ---